kjhealy/workflow-paper/workflow-apps.md

 ![A plain-text document toolchain.](figures/workflow-wide.pdf){#fig:workflow-diagram}

-### How I almost do it The document flow I want is shown in Figure 3.
+### How I almost do it

+The document flow I want is shown in Figure @fig:workflow-diagram.
 I promise it is less insane than it appears.
 Describing this all at once will probably make it sound a little crazy.
-But, at bottom, there are just two separable pieces: `knitr` converts `.Rmd` files to `.md` files, and `pandoc` converts `.md` files to HTML, `.tex`, and PDFs.
+But, at bottom, there are just two separable
+pieces: `knitr` converts `.Rmd` files to `.md` files, and `pandoc` converts `.md` files to HTML, `.tex`, and PDFs.
 In both cases we use a few switches, templates and configuration files to do that nicely.
 You may have some or all of these tools installed anyway, and use them separately for different things.
 The thing is just to connect them a little.
 I assume you have you have a standard set of unix command-line tools available (e.g. Apple's developer tools), along with R, knitr, pandoc, and a TeX distribution.
 Note that the default set-ups for `knitr` and `pandoc`---the two key pieces of the process---will do most of what we want with no further tweaking.
 What I'm showing you here are just the relevant options to use and switches to set for these tools, together with some templates and document samples showing how nice-looking output can be produced in practice.

 I write everything in Emacs, but as I hope is clear by now, that doesn't matter.
 Use whatever text editor you like and just learn the